Overview

 1887 April – September – Tycoon Gingero and his Marvellous Children, late of the Tycoon Japanese Troupe, Scarborough

-1887 October – Motto Kitchee Royal Tycoon Japanese in Scarborough, Royal Tycoon Japanese Trio in Plymouth, then Paisley
+1887 October – Motto Kitchee Royal Tycoon Japanese in Scarborough, Royal Tycoon Japanese Trio in Plymouth with Ginnett’s Circus (Gingero’s Japanese exceedingly clever pole balancing tricks) then Paisley

-1887 November – Royal Tycoon Japanese Trio in Edinburgh
+1887 November – Royal Tycoon Japanese Trio Gingero and his beautiful children in Edinburgh Moss’s varieties

 1888 August – Tycoon Japanese in Scarborough.